Edendale is a Community Environment Farm set on seven acres of land next to the Diamond Creek in Eltham.

 Visit us to learn about sustainable living, enjoy the natural environment, buy some indigenous plants, meet our farm animals and feed the chooks!

-- The Shop is currently closed
+- The Shop is open 10am to 4.30pm weekdays only and is currently closed on weekends.

 Getting to Edendale and parking

-Front gate - walk in
+Front gate - walk in - Gastons Rd

-Main carpark - on site
+Main carpark - on site - Gastons Rd

 - Two disabled parking spaces